mshojaei77/NLP-Journey/README.md

 ## 1.2 Text Preprocessing

-Text preprocessing is a crucial step in Natural Language Processing (NLP) that prepares raw text data for analysis and model training.
-This section outlines modern techniques and resources relevant to text preprocessing as of 2024.

 * **Tokenization:**
-    * **Word Tokenization:** Breaking text into individual words, which is essential for various NLP tasks.
-    * **Subword Tokenization:** Dividing words into smaller units (subwords) using methods like Byte Pair Encoding (BPE) and SentencePiece.
-This technique is particularly useful for handling out-of-vocabulary words and improving model performance.
 * **Stemming:** Reducing words to their base or root form (e.g., "running" becomes "run").
 This method simplifies the text but may not always yield valid words.
 * **Lemmatization:** Converting words to their base form using vocabulary analysis (e.g., "better" becomes "good").
 Unlike stemming, lemmatization ensures that the resulting words are valid and contextually appropriate.
 * **Stop Word Removal:** Eliminating common words that carry less meaning (e.g., "the", "a", "is") to reduce noise in the data.